flexbox/github-bootcamp/setup/README.md

 ![iterm2 custom colors](./iterm-change-colors.png)

-you can select a color scheme from the list or [import a custom one](https://iterm2colorschemes.com/).
+You can select a color scheme from the list or [import a custom one](https://iterm2colorschemes.com/).

 ### `oh-my-zsh`

 Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
 It comes bundled with thousands of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 ![oh-my-zsh](https://ohmyz.sh/img/themes/mh.jpg)

 <details><summary>macOS</summary>
 <p>